ZackDev/zackdev.github.io/_drafts/2023-05-24-the-goatparadox.md

 0.6672
 ```

 But why does the probability for C linger around 2/3?
-Let's break it down to the three possible starting configurations, the doors `['G', 'G', 'C']`.
+Let's break it down to the three cases possible from the starting configuration: the doors `G G C`.

 ## Case 1:
 1. player chooses the first G